 Weekly Eucharist (Monday, Tuesday, Thursday, Friday) – 8:30 a.m.

 Communion Service on Wednesdays – 8:30 a.m.

-Please come and join us every Friday morning at St. Augustine’s for a prayer service combining elements of Taizé music, contemplative prayer, and liturgy of the hours.
-The service will begin at 7:45 a.m. and will last approximately 25 minutes.
+Please come and join us every Tuesday morning at St. Augustine’s for a prayer service combining elements of Taizé music, contemplative prayer, and liturgy of the hours.
+The service begins at 7:45 a.m. and will last approximately 25 minutes.

-No prior experience or training is necessary in order to participate; all that is needed is a desire to meet with a small group to spend time in prayer.
-If you would like more information, please contact Susan Schaeffer at: email@example.com or 415-
+No prior experience is needed to participate: just bring an openness to trying it out something new, and spending time with a small group in prayer.
+If you would like more information, please contact Susan Schaeffer at: firstname.lastname@example.org or 415-

 Parish Office Phone: (510) 653-8631